lassoid/active_fields/README.md

 active_field = ActiveFields::Field::Boolean.take

 # Associations:
-active_field.active_values # `has_many` association with values associated with this field
+active_field.active_values # `has_many` association with Active Values associated with this field

 # Attributes:
-active_field.type # Class name of the field (used for STI) active_field.customizable_type # Name of the Customizable model the field is registered to active_field.name # Identifier for the field, it should be unique in scope of customizable_type active_field.default_value # Default value for all instances of this field active_field.options # A hash (json) containing type-specific attributes for the field
+active_field.type # Class name of the field (used for STI) active_field.customizable_type # Name of the Customizable model the field is registered to active_field.name # Identifier for the field, it should be unique in scope of customizable_type active_field.default_value # Default value for all Active Values associated with this field active_field.options # A hash (json) containing type-specific attributes for the field

 # Methods:
-active_field.array? # Returns whether the field is an array active_field.value_validator_class # Class used for value validation active_field.value_validator # Validator object that validates values active_field.value_caster_class # Class used to cast (serialize/deserialize) values active_field.value_caster # Caster object that performs value casting active_field.customizable_model # Customizable model class active_field.type_name # Name identifying the field type without using class names
+active_field.array? # Returns whether the field is an array active_field.value_validator_class # Class used for values validation active_field.value_validator # Validator object that performs values validation active_field.value_caster_class # Class used for values casting active_field.value_caster # Caster object that performs values casting active_field.customizable_model # Customizable model class active_field.type_name # Name identifying the field type instead of class names

 # Scopes:
 ActiveFields::Field::Boolean.for("Author") # Retrieves fields registered for the specified Customizable type